Regularity of laws and ergodicity of hypoelliptic SDEs driven by rough paths: Preliminaries

 \subsection{Notion of solution}

-With all of these notations at hand, we give the following definition of a solution to \eref{eqn:SDErpi}:
+With all of these notation at hand, we give the following definition of a solution to (\ref{eqnSDErpi}):

-\begin{definition} Let $\gamma > {1\over 3}$ and let $(X,\bbX) \in \CD^\gamma$.
-Then, $Z \in \CC^\gamma$ is a solution to \eref{eqn:SDErpi} if $(Z,Z') = (Z,V(Z)) \in \CC^\gamma_X$ and the integral version of \eref{eqn:SDErpi} holds, where the composition of a controlled rough path with a nonlinear function is interpreted as in \eref{eqn:phirp} and the integral of a controlled rough path against $X$ is defined by \eref{eqn:intrp}.
+\begin{definition} Let $\gamma> \frac{1}{ 3}$, and let $(X,\bbX) \in\CD^\gamma$.
+Then $Z \in\CC^\gamma$ is a solution to~(\ref{eqnSDErpi}) if $(Z,Z') = (Z,V(Z)) \in\CC^\gamma _X$, and the integral version of (\ref{eqnSDErpi}) holds, where the composition of a controlled rough path with a nonlinear function is interpreted as in (\ref{eqnphirp}) and the integral of a controlled rough path against $X$ is defined by (\ref{eqnintrp}).
 Here, we denoted by $V$ the collection $(V_1,\ldots,V_d)$. \end{definition}

-A standard fixed point argument, as given for example in \cite{TerryRough,Gubi:04}, then yields:
+A standard fixed point argument, as given, for example, in \cite {TerryRough,Gubi04}, then yields: